-Figure 3: The overview of pipelines to generate themes A, questions B, keywords C, comments D, and the summary synthesizing the exploration history E in the middle of exploration.
+Figure 5: The overview of pipelines to generate themes A, questions B, keywords C, comments D, and the summary of the exploration history E in the middle of exploration.
 Each generative pipeline incorporates an LLM inference that receives the current exploration history starting from the initial narrative as an input.
 The LLM inference is driven by chain-of-thought style instructions, providing descriptions and rationales for each output to enhance reliability.

-a private and comfortable place; and (5) are motivated to better understand their personal challenges.
+(3) are currently staying in Korea; (4) can join an online study in a private and comfortable place; and (5) are motivated to better understand their personal challenges.
 In particular, we ensured participants met criteria (2) and (3), (2) for them to be able to express their personal challenges in the most comfortable language as EXPLORESELF was implemented in Korean.
 (3) was to make sure the participants were in an accessible proximity, allowing them to engage in the study from a private space of their choosing, where they could write without researchers physically present while still being accessible for the study.
 Please refer to Section 5.2 for more detail.
 The advertisement included a link to a screening survey that asked basic demographic information (i.e., age, gender, educational level, employment details, as well as background questions about prior experience with AI and personal endeavor to process personal challenges, if any.
+We did not screen participants for the presence of mental illness, as EXPLORESELF was designed to support the general population's mental wellbeing rather than serve as a psychotherapeutic intervention.

 Table 2 shows the demographic composition of our study participants.
-Participants were from 22 to 65 years old (avg = 37.53).
+Participants were from 22 to 65 years old (avq = 37.53).
 The participants comprised 11 full-time or part-time workers in various sectors, including distribution and elderly welfare, three self-employed local business owners, and the rest consisting of two graduate students, an undergraduate student, an unemployed person, and a homemaker.
 Fifteen out of 19 participants had tried conversational AI assistants like OpenAI's ChatGPT and Google Bard (now Gemini) more than once in their daily lives, and six of them used AI assistants for general purposes at least once a day.
 Regarding the efforts to process personal challenges, a majority of participants (13 out of 19; 68%) had explored books or materials like YouTube videos about mental health, seven participants had had professional counseling, and five participants had tried AI chatbots like ChatGPT and Bard to discuss their challenges.
 To compensate for their participation, we offered a 50,000 KRW (approx. 38 USD) online gift card.